Preparing Your Home for Sale

 The bedrooms should be as organized and clutter-free as possible.

 Spacious closets are important to buyers.
-The easiest way to achieve a spacious feel is to eliminate items that have been slowly accumulating and organize the closets.
+The easiest way to achieve a spacious feel is to eliminate unused items and organize the closets.

 The best paint color for a bedroom is a light, neutral color, preferably white.